Family Encyclopedia >> Home & Garden

 Step 3

-Use a protractor to mark the disk every 30 degrees (0, 30, 60, 90, 120, 150, 180) on each half of the disk, so you have 12 evenly spaced marks, like clockwork.
-Transfer these marks to the outside of the disk.
+With a protractor, mark the disk every 30 degrees (0, 30, 60, 90, 120, 150, 180) on both halves for 12 evenly spaced points, like clock positions.
+Transfer these marks to the disk's outer edge.

-Stage 4
+Step 4

 Step 5

-Cut the center hole
+Cut the Center Hole

 Step 6